aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 type: docs
 weight: 10
 url: /javascript-cpp/accessing-cells-of-a-worksheet/
-description: This article shows how to get the maximum display range of worksheet and access cells through the Aspose.Cells for JavaScript via C++ API.
+description: This article shows how to get the maximum display range of a worksheet and access cells through the Aspose.Cells for JavaScript via C++ API.
 keywords: Get Cell object, Access Cells, Get maximum display range of worksheet.
 ---

 {{% alert color="primary" %}}

-We know that all worksheets may contain data that is basically stored in cells (with which a worksheet is made up of).
+We know that all worksheets contain data that is stored in cells, which make up a worksheet.
 A cell is a basic part of a worksheet that is used to construct the whole worksheet as a sequence of rows and columns.
-Before we try to access data from a worksheet, we would need to get access to its cells.
+Before we try to access data from a worksheet, we need to get access to its cells.
 So, in this topic, we will discuss some basic approaches to access worksheet cells at runtime using Aspose.Cells for JavaScript via C++.

 {{% /alert %}}